aleksanderwozniak/table_calendar/README.md

 },
 ```

-It is worth noting that you don't need to rebuild **TableCalendar** widget whenever `focusedDay` changes.
-You should just update the stored value, so that if the widget gets rebuilt, it will use the proper `focusedDay`.
-Don't call `setState()` just to trigger a rebuild with updated `focusedDay`.
+It is worth noting that you don't need to call `setState()` inside `onPageChanged()` callback.
+You should just update the stored value, so that if the widget gets rebuilt later on, it will use the proper `focusedDay`.

-*The complete example is available [here](https://github.com/aleksanderwozniak/table_calendar/blob/3.0.0-beta/example/lib/pages/table_basics_example.dart).
-You can find other examples [here](https://github.com/aleksanderwozniak/table_calendar/tree/3.0.0-beta/example/lib/pages).*
+*The complete example is available [here](https://github.com/aleksanderwozniak/table_calendar/blob/3.0.0-nullsafety/example/lib/pages/table_basics_example.dart).
+You can find other examples [here](https://github.com/aleksanderwozniak/table_calendar/tree/3.0.0-nullsafety/example/lib/pages).*

 ### Events

-*The complete example is available [here](https://github.com/aleksanderwozniak/table_calendar/blob/3.0.0-beta/example/lib/pages/table_events_example.dart).*
+*The complete example is available [here](https://github.com/aleksanderwozniak/table_calendar/blob/3.0.0-nullsafety/example/lib/pages/table_events_example.dart).*

 You can supply custom events to **TableCalendar** widget.
 To do so, use `eventLoader` property - you will be given a `DateTime` object, to which you need to assign a list of events.